dmachard/extensiveautomation-server/README.md

 ### Get task logs

+Make a POST on `/results/details` to get logs generated by a task.

-Run the following command with your test id:
+Copy/Paste the following curl command:

         curl  --user admin:6977aa6a443bd3a6033ebb52557cf90d24c79857 \
               -d '{"test-id": "e57aaa43-325d-468d-8cac-f1dea822ef3a", "project-id": 1}' \